 We spoke with Troy Hartz, Superintendent of the Caseville Water Plant.
 Caseville’s water supply comes from Saginaw Bay.
 He noted that the measurements in August have the highest level of Trihalomethine due to the warmer water from the lake.
 Hartz noted that the Michigan DEQ informed him that there are other Michigan water systems who draw surface water from lakes who are also experiencing the high Trihalomthine measurements during August testing.

-Steps Being Taken
+Water Quality Steps Being Taken

 Caseville has not asked residents to seek other water sources but has asked residents with health concerns to consult with their doctor.